Rita Ora: 2004–2011: Career beginnings

-2012–2013: Breakthrough and Ora
+2012–2013: Musical breakthrough and Ora

 Throughout 2011, Ora released covers and videos about working on her debut album on YouTube.
 The videos caught the attention of DJ Fresh, who at that time was looking for a female vocalist for his song, "Hot Right Now".
-Ora featured on the single that was released on 12 February 2012, debuting at number one on the UK Singles Chart.
-During February 2012, Ora was also the opening act at the UK concerts from Drake's Club Paradise Tour.
+She was featured on the single that was released on 12 February 2012, debuting at number one on the UK Singles Chart.
+During February 2012, Ora was also the opening act at UK concerts on Drake's Club Paradise Tour.
 The first UK single from her debut album, "R.I.P." (featuring Tinie Tempah), was released on 6 May 2012.
 Produced by Chase & Status, the song debuted at the top of the UK Singles Chart, becoming her first solo UK number one.
 On 12 August, "How We Do (Party)" was released as a single, and it reached number one in the UK and Ireland.
 It was Ora's second UK number one as a solo artist, and third overall in 2012.